shyaman/PeraBot/README.md

 - Then we considered about Wit.ai and Dialogflow (Api.ai).

--Wit.ai is a natural language interface for applications that can transform sentences into structured data.
+- Wit.ai is a natural language interface for applications that can transform sentences into structured data.
 Dialogflow is a natural language tool dedicated to designing unique conversation scenarios, degenerating corresponding actions and analyzing interactions with users.

 - Unlike Wit.ai, Dialogflow provides one-click integrations with the platform Facebook Messenger.
 So that using Dialogflow makes the development of PeraBot much easier.